Ornella-Gigante/Gestor-Clients-Python/README.md

 # Client Management Program

 ## Overview

-    This Python program is from a Python course that I made from https://github.com/hektorprofe that  allows you to manage clients through a command-line interface and is designed to test basic Python skills.
+        This Python program is from a Python course that I made from hektorprofe's repository.
+The program allows you to manage clients through a command-line interface and is designed to test basic Python skills.
+        Additionally, I've integrated FastAPI to provide a RESTful API for client management, allowing you to manage clients both via the CLI and API.

 ## The program includes functionality to:

     List all clients.